 Meat on a stick is an instant party!
 Follow the instructions for The Best Chicken You Will Ever Eat.
 Ever. but instead of grilling the chicken breasts whole, cut them into 1-inch cubes and grill on bamboo skewers.
 (Be sure to soak the skewers in water for 5 minutes before threading the meat onto them.)
 Serve with Moroccan Dipping Sauce or one of the other sauces below.

 No forks = 100% fun.
 This Riceless, No-Soy Sushi is elegant and adds international flair to your spread.
-Set out tiny bowls of coconut aminos (available at Whole Foods) and wasabi for maximum yum factor.
+Set out tiny bowls of coconut aminos (available at Whole Foods) or homemade substitute and wasabi for maximum yum factor.

 Sweet & Salty Cocktail Nibbles

 No self-respecting host/ess would neglect the two party standbys: nuts and olives.
 But don’t you deserve to make ‘em fancy?
 Of course you do!
 I recommend: Marinated Olives and Spiced Nuts.
 (Note: The spiced nuts include a little sugar.
 I am OK with that if you’re not in the midst of a strict Whole30.
 If you are eating 100% clean, skip the sugar in the recipe.
 If you’re a generally clean eater not in a no-cheat phase, the sugar is a very minimal amount.)
 You might also consider Caramelized Coconut Chips and Smoky Pear Bites — both are super fast and easy to make, and nummy to nosh.